Knowing which end of a sword to stick ’em with is mighty important, and so is knowing how to take part in our campaigns. Here we go.

 If you do not expect to be able to play during the campaign weekend, don’t worry!
 You have the option of registering as a NEO for yourself, and submitting narrative or hobby reports.
 Here’s how it works:

-If you wish to submit a narrative report, we plan to publish a list of minor prompts and odd words in our daily updates.
+If you wish to submit a narrative report, we’ll post a list of keyword prompts with that day’s update.
 You will be asked to incorporate at least some of these into a short story of no more than 1,000 words, establishing that your narrative report was written during that campaign day.